 - a pen/pencil for notes;

-- copies of any notices you have received.
+- copies of any notices or other relevant paperwork you have received.

 During the interview, what do I ask about their services?

 In addition to any unanswered questions from your telephone calls, ask the following questions:

 - How long has this attorney worked on cases like yours?

 - Based on your brief description of the problem, ask about the range of outcomes you could expect (rough estimate of length of time, cost for legal services, and size of the award if any).
 Ask if the case is likely to be settled or will it go to trial.